yuvaldori/gigaspaces-wiki-jekyll/xap97/your-first-web-application.markdown

 =============================================================
 {% endcomment %}

-**Summary:** {% excerpt %}This tutorial explains how your web application can be deployed into the GigaSpaces XAP platform and what are the benefits that can be obtained by doing so{% endexcerpt %}
+**Summary:**  This tutorial explains how your web application can be deployed into the GigaSpaces XAP platform and what are the benefits that can be obtained by doing so
 {% comment %}
 =============================================================
          Set Up Your Environment